 To help you whittle and trim till every word adds to the spirit and meaning, with absolutely no passengers, study the short stories in Hemingway’s collection Men Without Women – you’ll find him mostly writing in sentences a five-year-old could understand.

 As the man himself says: Prose is architecture, not interior decoration, and the Baroque is over.

 The quickest route to make your point is usually the most powerful.
 When you’re writing online, keep it super simple.

 Use short active sentences with no passive voice.

 Without a boring grammar recap, that’s the difference between 'Sitting on the Dock of the Bay' and 'The Dock of the Bay was getting sat on by me.'

 Don’t: Start with the thing stuff happened to, then say what happened to it.

 If you churn out a long-winded clunky sentence, getting the action (verb) in earlier could well be how to shorten it and make things easy for your reader.

 If you think your prose is lacking oomph take another cue from Hemingway.
-He got power in his sentences by always talking about something, not the gap around it… it’s about the words you choose e.g. if you’re describing someone receiving an accolade, say it was “deserved”, not the pointlessly long-winded “not undeserved.”
-Doing this consistently empowers and emboldens your style.
+He got power in his sentences by always talking about something, not the gap around it.
+It’s about the words you choose, e.g. if you’re describing someone receiving an accolade, say it was “deserved”, not the pointlessly long-winded “not undeserved.”
+Doing this empowers and emboldens your style.